jrstear/hai/storage/SCHEMA.md

 - `recording_id` and `speaker_id` are populated by the matching tool (`onboard/cmd/match-blockquotes-to-segments`)
 - Matching is done via time-based overlap calculation between blockquote time ranges and segment time ranges
 - Once matched, segments store `blockquote_id` for fast transcript lookup

+**Redundancy Note:**
+- `speaker_name`: Comes from Limitless API (external source, cannot be modified)
+- `contact_id`: User-assigned from contacts index (short-term solution for associating blockquotes with contacts)
+- `speaker_id`: From our custom diarization system (long-term goal, populated after matching)
+- These three fields are conceptually redundant - they all identify "who is speaking" but from different sources.
+The app currently uses `contact_id` for UI/UX (people filter, selector, etc.), while `speaker_id` is the long-term goal for connecting with diarization.

 ## SQLite Schema